England on top after dismissing SA for 151

 England were scoring quickly by the end, leaving South Africa grateful for a close that halted the home momentum.

-'I was amazed how much the ball nipped' - what they said
+'I was amazed how much the ball nipped' - reaction

 Ex-South Africa bowler Vernon Philander on BBC Test Match Special: "With the team South Africa have gone with, they had to bat first.
 When you're in England you look at overhead conditions, and they probably said bowl first this morning.

-"I think they'll be more disappointed with a couple of soft wickets that got them into a really bad spot before lunch."
+"They'll be more disappointed with a couple of soft wickets that got them into a really bad spot before lunch."

 England bowler Stuart Broad speaking to TMS: "We fancied having a bowl.
 We felt the clouds would help the ball move a little bit.
 I wasn't that disappointed to lose the toss.
 I was amazed how much the ball nipped today."